Mellon Mays Undergraduate Fellowship

 CSUDH is proud to be one of five CSU campuses—including CSU Fullerton, CSU Long Beach, CSU Los Angeles, and CSU San Bernardino—that houses the Mellon Mays Undergraduate Fellowship program.
 This program is the centerpiece of the Andrew W. Mellon Foundation’s initiatives to increase diversity in humanities faculty in institutions of higher learning.
 Established in 1988, the program’s initial cohort of eight member institutions has expanded considerably, comprising 48 member schools, including three South African universities, and three consortia, one of them composed of historically black colleges and universities within the membership of the UNCF.
 The California State University consortium is honored to join other MMUF institutions on the west coast, such as Stanford, UC Berkeley, Caltech, UCLA, USC, UC Riverside, Whittier College, and the Claremont Colleges consortium.

-Open to students of all races and ethnicities, the program’s main objective is to increase the number of students from underrepresented minority groups, as well as others who demonstrate a commitment to the goals of MMUF, who will pursue a Ph.D. and a professorial career in designated humanities fields.
-The program’s overarching purpose is to address and remedy the disproportional absence of faculty of color in higher education, considering especially the effects of this disproportion on the educational process.
+Open to students of all races and ethnicities, the program’s main objective is to increase the number of students committed to producing scholarship that contributes to complete and accurate narratives of the human experience.
+Students who demonstrate a commitment to the goals of MMUF, who will pursue a Ph.D. and a professorial career in the designated fields are eligible to apply.
 As such, the MMUF program aligns with the historical mission of CSUDH, a campus born from, and committed to, a vision and mission of social justice.

 Each year, the CSUDH MMUF program will select four Mellon Fellows, who will receive financial assistance, close professional mentorship, summer research opportunities, and graduate application support while engaging in activities that help foster intellectual, social and cultural growth.For more information about the national program, please visit the national Mellon Mays Undergraduate Fellowship Program page by clicking here